EricPassosScience/PuLP_LinearOptimization_Maximize/READMEEnglish.md

 - The number of types I smartphones to be produced cannot be negative, that is, Xi >=0, where I belong to the set (Lua1, Lua2).
 - The total number of assembly hours cannot be greater than the maximum number of available assembly labor hours
 - The total number of test hours cannot be greater than the maximum available test manpower hours.
-- The number of the model I smartphones to be produced cannot be greater than the maximum number of the model I smartphones to be sold this month, where I belongs to the set {Lua1, Lua2}
+- The number of the model I smartphones to be produced cannot be greater than the maximum number of the model I smartphones to be sold this month, where I belong to the set {Lua1, Lua2}